cocoyes/cosmos-sdk/docs/building-modules/simulator.md

 ### Random proposal contents

-Randomized governance proposals are also supported on the Cosmos SDK simulator.
+Randomized governance proposals are also supported on the SDK simulator.
 Each module must define the governance proposal `Content`s that they expose and register them to be used on the parameters.